 Sky Q is Sky's first major change to its set-top box since Sky+ HD launched a decade ago.
-It brings with it a host of new features, including a fresh user interface, a new set-top box and a revamped remote control.
+It has a host of new features, including a fresh user interface, a new set-top box and a revamped remote control.

 More importantly, it lets you view TV shows and movies across TVs, smartphones and tablets in a way that's more seamless than rival services.

-In this guide to Sky Q we get under the skin of the service and outline exactly what it offers.
-And we'll be answering your FAQs too, including price, cost and availability.
+In this guide to Sky Q, we get under the skin of the service and outline exactly what it offers.

 What are Sky Q's main selling points?